jimasp/behave-vsc/CONTRIBUTING.md

 - SWITCHING to `project B`:

+  - N. edit the `features/basic.feature` file, change the name of the `Feature: Basic` to `Feature: Foobar`, then:
+    - clear all test results in the test explorer UI
+    - check you can run the renamed feature from inside the feature file using the >> button
+    - right click the > button inside the feature file and click "Reveal in test explorer", check the test UI tree shows the renamed feature
-  - N. in file explorer UI, open the `features/goto_step.feature` feature file and right click on one of the `wrapped step` steps near the bottom of the file and `Go to Step Definition"`. check it goes to the correct definition in the `goto_step.feature.py` file
+  - O. in file explorer UI, open the `features/goto_step.feature` feature file and right click on one of the `wrapped step` steps near the bottom of the file and `Go to Step Definition"`. check it goes to the correct definition in the `goto_step.feature.py` file
-  - O. in file explorer UI, rename the `features/goto_step.feature` file to `goto_step_foo.feature` and check you can still use `Go to Step Definition" for a step in that file
+  - P. in file explorer UI, rename the `features/goto_step.feature` file to `goto_step_foo.feature` and check you can still use `Go to Step Definition" for a step in that file
-  - P. in file explorer UI, open `features\steps\__init__.py`, go to the line `def step_inst(context):` and right-click and `Find All Step References` and check that only hits from the `project B` workspace are returned
+  - Q. in file explorer UI, open `features\steps\__init__.py`, go to the line `def step_inst(context):` and right-click and `Find All Step References` and check that only hits from the `project B` workspace are returned
-  - Q. in the `Step references` window, look at the `textblock.feature` file references:
+  - R. in the `Step references` window, look at the `textblock.feature` file references:
     - also note the number of results at the top of the `Step references` window (`x results in y files`)
     - click on one of the `textblock.feature` results, then comment out the line you are taken to
     - check that the reference window automatically refreshes to remove the reference (the results count should decrement)